-Infertility in women is a disorder of the reproductive system that prevents the body’s ability to ovulate and conceive.
+Infertility in women is a disorder of the reproductive system that prevents the body’s ability to conceive.
 Recurrent pregnancy loss is often considered a type of infertility.
 A heterosexual couple is considered infertile when they have not conceived after a full year of regular sexual intercourse without using contraception.
 Couple infertility may be due to male factors, female factors, or a combination of both.

 A successful pregnancy involves many steps.
 First, a healthy egg must be released from a woman’s ovaries and travel to the fallopian tube.
 There, a man’s sperm fertilizes it.
 If fertilization occurs, the fertilized egg then moves down the fallopian tube to the uterus.
 The embryo secures itself to the uterine wall.
 This begins the 38-40 week journey from embryo to fetus to baby.
 Problems can occur at anytime during this process.